|

 in common

-all We had to use the bathroom in common with the other people in the
+We had to use the bathroom in common with the other people in the house.

 in deep

-trouble He owes a lot of money and is in very deep with his new house
+He owes a lot of money and is in very deep with his new house and car.

 in due course